trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

-# Adding a new equation to Trixi.jl
+# Adding a new equation

-If you want to use Trixi for your own research, you might be interested in a new physical model that's not already included in Trixi.jl.
+If you want to use Trixi for your own research, you might be interested in a new physics model that's not already included in Trixi.jl.
 In this tutorial, we will implement the cubic conservation law
 ```math
 \partial_t u(t,x) + \partial_x u(t,x)^3 = 0
 ```
 in a periodic domain in one space dimension.
-In Trixi.jl, such a physical model is encoded as a subtype of [`Trixi.AbstractEquations`](@ref).
+In Trixi.jl, such a mathematical model is encoded as a subtype of [`Trixi.AbstractEquations`](@ref).